-As mentioned above, Vegan Australia encouraged members of the public to make submissions calling for the end of poultry farming.
-At the time of writing, over 900 people had made such submissions.
+As mentioned above, regarding a previous submission by Vegan Australia in response to the draft Australian Animal Welfare Standards and Guidelines for Poultry, Vegan Australia encouraged members of the public to make submissions calling for the end of poultry farming.
+Over 900 people had made such submissions.
 Some of the comments left by people signing the submission include:

-- "Be kind, leave them all alone, because you can." - "In a civilised society there is no need to use, abuse and exploit animals." - "It is not necessary for us to eat animals in order to lead a happy, healthy and fulfilling life, there are millions of vegans who are testimony to that." - "Animals are known to experience pain and trauma in the same manner that we do." - "Given the incredible cruelty which chickens undergo, whether for egg or meat production, it would be ethical and appropriate to totally stop the farming of these birds." - "It's 2018 we have no need to eat animals to survive!" - "We have enough delicious plant food." - "Why is ok to do this to animals that cant speak for themselves?" - "Plant based diets are the future." - "Compassion over cruelty." - "Free the chickens." - "There is nothing nice about any type of chicken or egg farming." - "A barbaric, unnecessary industry that needs to come to an end." - "Stop animal exploitation and stop farming animals because it is not necessary for human survival." - "It's time for humans to evolve and stop exploiting animals.
+- "Be kind, leave them all alone, because you can." - "In a civilised society there is no need to use, abuse and exploit animals." - "It is not necessary for us to eat animals in order to lead a happy, healthy and fulfilling life, there are millions of vegans who are testimony to that." - "Animals are known to experience pain and trauma in the same manner that we do." - "Given the incredible cruelty which chickens undergo, whether for egg or meat production, it would be ethical and appropriate to totally stop the farming of these birds." - "It's 2018 we have no need to eat animals to survive!"

+- "We have enough delicious plant food." - "Why is ok to do this to animals that cant speak for themselves?" - "Plant based diets are the future." - "Compassion over cruelty." - "Free the chickens." - "There is nothing nice about any type of chicken or egg farming." - "A barbaric, unnecessary industry that needs to come to an end." - "Stop animal exploitation and stop farming animals because it is not necessary for human survival." - "It's time for humans to evolve and stop exploiting animals.
 Go vegan.
 It's easy, healthy and no one has to suffer." - "Stop it!!
 Just stop it!"